Theft (petty or grand)

 But again, if all of the above failed, as a matter of law, under the categorical approach, D still does not have an aggravated felony because the statute is not divisible between theft and fraud.
 The goal of the above instructions is just to make things very clear to immigration authorities.

 Why does this work?
 Authorities recognize that fraud (taking by deceit, with consent) is an AF if loss to the victim/s exceeds $10k, but not if 1 yr is imposed.
 8 USC 1101(a) (43)(M).
 Thus, embezzlement or other 484 deceit offense with a year imposed is not an AF, as long as there is no $10k loss.
 Theft (taking by stealth, without consent) is an AF if 1 yr or more is imposed on a single count, but not if loss to victim/s exceeds $10k.
 8 USC 1101(a)(43)(G).
 Thus, stealing or other 484 theft can take a loss exceeding $10k, as long as sentence is less than 1 yr.
 However, a single count cannot take both loss exceeding $10k and sentence of 1 yr or more.
 See federal court and BIA cases.2The Ninth Circuit held that no conviction of Pen C § 484/487 theft is an AF as “theft” even if a 1-year sentence is imposed, because the § 484 definition also includes fraud, which does not become an AF if 1 year is imposed, and § 484 is not divisible between theft and fraud.
 See Lopez-Valencia v.
 Lynch, 798 F.3d 863 (9th Cir.
-2015), and see n.
-4, above for more on the categorical approach.
+2015), and see Categorical Approach Advisory for more information on divisibility.
 Also, section 484/487 is not an AF as fraud even if loss to the victim/s exceeds $10,000.

 However, do not permit both a sentence or a year or more and admission, order of restitution, or other evidence of loss to the victim/s exceeding $10,000 to settle on a single count of § 487, or the conviction will be deemed an AF.
 See Matter of Reyes, 28 I&N Dec.
 52 (A.G.
 2020) and see IDP, ILRC, NIPNLG Practice Alert: Matter of Reyes (August 2020) at https://www.ilrc.org/practice-alert-matter-reyes-28-dec-52-ag-2020 .